Hashim Amla: 2013

 In August 2013, it was announced that Amla had signed for Surrey, for whom he made a limited number of appearances in domestic matches.

 For his performances in 2013, he was named both in the World Test XI and ODI XI by the ICC.
-He was also named in the Test XI for 2013 by Cricinfo.
+He was also named in the Test XI for 2013 by ESPNcricinfo.

 2014

 In June 2014, Amla became South Africa's first permanent non-white Test captain (although Ashwell Prince had it temporarily), ahead of the Sri Lanka tour following Graeme Smith's retirement.
 Amla captained his side to a historic victory against Sri Lanka in his first Test series as captain.
 He continued to make domestic appearances for Surrey when other commitments allowed.

 2015

 In January 2015, he was named man of the series in a bilateral series against the West Indies.
 In August 2015, he was named man of the match against New Zealand for his match winning century.
 He was included in the Boland cricket team squad for the 2015 Africa T20 Cup.

 For his performances in 2015, he was named in the World ODI XI by ICC.